danielnserpa/SmartDiet/README.md

 ## Features

 - **User Registration**: Users can sign up by providing their email, first name, last name, and password.

 - **User Login**: Registered users can log in using their email and password.

-- **Diet Plan**: Upon login, users can access a ready-to-follow diet plan, which is personalized for them.
+- **Diet Plan**: Upon login, users can access a ready-to-follow diet plan, which is personalized for them by professional nutritionists.

-- **Password Reset**: If a user forgets their password, they can request a reset.
+- **Password Reset**: If a user forgets their password, they can request a password reset.

+- **Health Metrics**: Users can track various health metrics on their dashboard, including:
+   - Daily calorie intake
+   - Macronutrient breakdown (carbs, proteins, fats)
+   - Recommended daily water intake
+   - Progress tracking for weight loss or muscle gain

 ## Technologies Used